Thanks for having me, and thanks for listening to me, being with me here today.

 And the first step in that is to provide some reasonable finance for the government for the next six to nine months, which I think Boehner and McConnell accomplished.

-At the end of that time or within that time period, I would hope that the Republicans would clearly establish what they want to do on immigration on Obamacare.
+At the end of that time, or within that time period, I would hope that the Republicans would clearly establish what they want to do on immigration, non-Obamacare, and education, the whole nine yards.

-But it gives a period of time where we can do it in small concise pieces.
+But it gives a period of time where we can do it in small, concise pieces and with pretty decent thought given to what's happening.

-You know, Abe, I don't have a problem with us doing it in small concise pieces, but it like Congressman Breinstein said, and I've got a personal problem, and and by the way, I don't want to get the the host and name of this program in in trouble here.
+And by the way, I don't want to get the host and name of this program in trouble here.

-The these I'm expressing my views, not the views of Rush Limbaugh.
+I'm expressing my views, not the views of Rush Limbaugh.

-I personally was deeply frustrated, as Congressman Bridenstine was, the Republicans just won one of the largest election victories in the last hundred years, if not the largest.
+The Republicans just won one of the largest election victories in the last hundred years, if not the largest.

-In fact, when you add in the state legislative races, gubernatorial races, county races, and down to municipalities that have partisan elections, you have to go back to the 1800s to find any landslide, and that too would have been for the Republicans.
+In fact, when you add in the state legislative races, gubernatorial races, county races, and down to municipalities that have partisan elections, you have to go back to the 1800s to find any landslide.

-To do that and then rush out of the gates after that election and say we'll do nothing to shut down the government.
+To do that and then rush out of the gates after that election and say, we'll do nothing to shut down the government.

-And yes, we will fund the president's amnesty, and we will fund these initiatives.
+And yes, we will fund the president's amnesty and we will fund these initiatives.

-I the American people elected the Republicans to tell the president no.
+The American people elected the Republicans to tell the president no.

 And they won the election and immediately told him yes.